MatthewJDavis/matthewjdavis.github.io/_posts/2019-05-11-az-runbook-for-ad-aad-sync-alerting.md

 # Overview

-The Azure AD connect service is used to syncronise on premises Active Directory object to Azure Active Directory.
-There are a number of alerts that come with the sync service all ready built in (depending on the plan you use), however it will only alert if there has been no sync for over 24 hours.
-I contact Azure support to see if this could be amended but that is not possible at present and was given the work around to use the ``` Get-MsolCompanyInformation ``` to see the last sync time.
-In the last two weeks we have had issues of the sync not working (one was because of a clean up of AD had gone over the export deletion threshold and the next occasion was because someone had left the wizard open) I implemented the workaround as an Azure automation runbook that posts to slack when the sync has not completed within the last 2 hours.
+The [Azure AD connect] service is used to syncronise on premises Active Directory objects to Azure Active Directory.
+There are a number of alerts that come with the sync service all ready built in (connect health is currently available in [P1 and P2 plans] only), however it will only alert if there has been no sync for over 24 hours.
+I contacted Azure support to see if this could be amended but that is not possible at present and was given the work around to use the ``` Get-MsolCompanyInformation ``` to see the last sync time.
+I implemented the workaround as an Azure automation runbook that posts to slack when the sync has not completed within the last 2 hours.
-Below is the code to achieve this all deployed via PowerShell core (can be used in a CI/CD pipeline in TeamCity or Azure Devops etc).
+Below is the code to achieve this all deployed via PowerShell core using the PowerShell [AZ module].

 ## Install Azure cmdlet